-Our strategy and priorities for the coming year include to continue to grow our staffs digital and data skills by continually reviewing and updating our upskilling programme including deploying new network platforms and and associated training to our staff, to care for our people and to monitor our staffs wellbeing, During FY22 this included ensuring 8% of our staff qualified as trained Mental Health First Aiders, to listen to our staff through townhalls, questionnaires and social events and to grow and further develop and enhance our Inclusion & Diversity Strategy.
+Our strategy and priorities for the coming year include to continue to grow our people's digital and data skills by continually reviewing and updating our upskilling programme including deploying new network platforms and and associated training to our staff, to care for our people and to monitor our staffs wellbeing, During FY23 8% of our staff were qualified Mental Health First Aiders who are trained to listen to our staff through town halls, questionnaires and social events and to grow and further develop and enhance our Inclusion & Diversity Strategy.

 We hire candidates who have diverse backgrounds and appropriate skills; have a questioning mindset and intellectual curiosity; and demonstrate courage and integrity.
 Our hiring standards include a structured interview process with behavioral-based questions built from The PwC Professional framework, assessment of academic records and background checks.
+Our hiring standards include a structured interview process with behavioral-based questions built from The PwC Professional framework, assessment of academic records and background checks.